 It’s important for you to plan what life with your new puppy will look like.
 If you have flat mates or kids, it's a good idea to also include them in the conversation.
 Will your puppy be allowed on the couch?
 Where will they eat and sleep?

 Discussing these situations beforehand ensures that everyone is on the same page when it comes to raising the puppy.

 Establish a routine for your puppy

 Having a routine provides your puppy with clarity and can actually help with toilet training!
-This means setting a time frame for meals, walks, play and going to the toilet.
+This means setting a time frame for meals, walks, play, and going to the toilet.
 The routine can of course change and adapt as your puppy grows.
-However, having a set routine for the first couple of months will really help your puppy to get used to your lifestyle and expectations.
+However, having a set routine for the first couple of months will really help your puppy get use to your lifestyle and expectations.

 For example, always remove any leftover food after mealtimes and take your puppy out to the toilet afterwards.
 This makes it clear to your puppy (and easier for you!) to know when they need to go to the toilet.

 Puppy proof your home

 You’d be surprised with the amount of mischief a little puppy can get up to!
 Having a dedicated area like a crate, baby gates or a playpen helps to manage your puppy’s access to the rest of the home.
 This also gives you peace of mind when you are not around.